Ensembl/trackhub-registry/README.md

-truckhub-registry
+trackhub-registry
 =================

-Specifications and implementation of the TruckHub registry
+Specifications and implementation of the TrackHub registry